radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/environment-overview.md

 # Environment Overview

 Each environment has a detailed view where you can see further information about the environment, monitor its status, and perform various operations on the environment.
-This guide outlines the features of the *Overview* screen and how to navigate the detailed view of an environment.
+This guide outlines the features of a specific environment's *Overview* screen and how to navigate the detailed view of the environment.
+For an overview of the *Environments* screen that lists all available environments, see the [environments overview guide](../environment-overview/environments-overview.md).

 ## Getting started